 All consumers of the API will need to generate a developer token.
 The purpose of the developer token is to restrict and control access to the API, and this token will function as a static shared secret.
 A consumer of the API will always use the same developer token to sign all app conversion tracking and remarketing requests, regardless of which app they are creating a request on behalf of.
 When filling out your application for a token, please make sure that you indicate the token will be used for the "App conversions and remarketing API".
 Note that you need to complete the developer token application process by clicking on "Apply for Basic Access".
 You can check your current access level in the AdWords API center within AdWords.
 Also, if you use the AdWords API for other reporting or campaign management functionalities, you'll need to create a separate Manager account and developer token for use with this API.

 Note: if your third-party analytics provider is an App Attribution Partner, you do not need to generate a separate developer token from the one being used by your analytics provider for this integration.

 A link ID is a unique identifier for binding a specific app to a specific developer token.
 Here, a "specific app" refers to a single app on a single platform (for example, App123 on iOS).
-Link IDs can be shared between AdWords accounts regardless of AdWords account management hierarchy, and completely eliminate the need to manage multiple tracking identifiers for the same app.
+Link IDs can be generated and shared between AdWords accounts regardless of AdWords account management hierarchy, and completely eliminate the need to manage multiple tracking identifiers for the same app.